ZeonSky/Kaggle_Healthcare/README.md

 # Kaggle_Healthcare

+Motivation:
-Independent study of top Kaggle winning solutions in the realm of healthcare
+I create this repository for my independent study of top Kaggle winning solutions in the realm of healthcare where I do my day job 😊